 - Recent Bank Statements (preferably showing a regular and reliable self employed income stream)

 - ID documents & proof of address (e.g., passport and driving license) - check these are still in date!

 - SA302 Forms (Tax Calculation) for 2+ years

 Do I need a Mortgage Broker?

-Due to the complexities of self employed mortgages, a Specialist Mortgage Broker can be vital in getting the best deal for your circumstances.
+Because of the complexities of self employed mortgages, a Specialist Mortgage Broker is vital in getting the best deal for your circumstances.

-Even with standard mortgage applications, a broker will check the entire market for the best deals available to you.
-But if you need a self employed mortgage there are even more reasons to use a broker:
+Even with standard mortgage applications, having a mortgage adviser check the entire market for the best deals available gives you peace of mind you're getting a suitable mortgage.

-- Lender criteria is changing – due to the pandemic, requirements are changing constantly.
-Our brokers are arranging mortgages every day and are in tune with the best deals as soon as they become available
+Lender requirements are constantly changing.
+Our brokers arrange mortgages every day and are in tune with the best deals as soon as they come on the market.

-- We can save you time – we know exactly what you’ll need and will liaise directly with our contacts at each lender.
-You won’t have the relentless back and forth with different agents like you do if you speak to a mortgage lender directly
+We know exactly what you’ll need for your mortgage application and liaise directly with our contacts at each lender on your behalf.
+You won’t have the relentless back and forth between different customer service agents that can take days to resolve issues.

 Or complete our enquiry form below to get the answers you need.